AninditaBasu/indica/README.md

-# the Indica APIs
+# Indica APIs

 As of now, the following two APIs are available:

-- `rv`: Data about the gods and poets, their categories, and poem meters used in all of the Rig Veda verses
+- Rig Veda API: Data about the gods and poets, their categories, and poem meters used in all of the Rig Veda verses
-- `vs`: A descriptions of all the nouns  mentioned in vedic literature (proper nouns aren't included, though)
+- Vedic Soceity API: A descriptions of all the nouns  mentioned in vedic literature (proper nouns aren't included, though)

 <hr/>